 - Bachelor's Degree from Accredited College or University with a major in Art or appropriate prerequisite courses.

 - Minimum undergraduate degree GPA 2.75 (official transcripts required).

-- "C" or higher in English 102 and oral communication course.
+- Grade of C or higher in ENGL 102 and oral communication course (or equivalents).

 - Professional Statement